 - Pour the dried mixture into the wet mixture and mix well.

 - At the end add the chopped almonds and chopped dried apricots.

 - Bake in the preheated oven for around 1 hour, or until a toothpick inserted in the middle comes out clean.
 Check after 40 minutes and if the cake starts to brown on top, put an aluminium paper, to prevent it from burning.

 - Let the cake cool in the pan for around 20-30 minutes and then remove to a wire rack to cool completely.

 - Once the cake is completely cool prepare the chocolate glaze.

-- Chop the white chocolate in very small pieces, the smallest you can.
+- Chop the white chocolate into very small pieces, the smallest you can.

 - Warm the cream, until it gets hot and pour it over the chopped white chocolate.
-Let it seat for 30 sec to 1 minute and start mixing fast, so the chocolate melts.
+Let it sit for 30 sec to 1 minute and start mixing fast, so the chocolate melts.